MegaArman/sine24_site/products/MIDI_MAGPIE.md

 * switchable micro-USB cable and power adapter
 * Instructions sheet

-**NOTE**:
-Each MIDI Magpie will look slightly different, generally sporting a rugged type look.

-1 Year no worry warranty.

 Returns accepted up to 30 days.
 Simply send it all back with the included invoice for a full refund to the original payment method.

 **International shipping**: